Lush 'anti-spy cops' campaign criticised

 A number of police officers have criticised the campaign, with one tweeting to say he was "heartbroken".

-Christine Fulton who co-founded the charity Care Of Police Survivors (COPS) that supports the family of police offers who are killed on duty wrote that she was "appalled".
+Christine Fulton who co-founded the charity Care Of Police Survivors (COPS), which supports the family of police offers who are killed on duty, wrote that she was "appalled".

-In response to another tweet, Lush wrote "To clear this up, this isn't an anti-police campaign, it's to highlight the abuse that people face when their lives have been infiltrated by undercover police."
+In response to another tweet, Lush wrote: "To clear this up, this isn't an anti-police campaign, it's to highlight the abuse that people face when their lives have been infiltrated by undercover police."

-In a statement released on its website, the Dorset-based company said: "Lush will be hosting a national campaign to raise awareness of the ongoing undercover policing scandal, where officers have infiltrated the lives, homes and beds of activists.
+In a statement released on its website, the Dorset-based company said: "This is not an anti-state/anti-police campaign.
+We are aware that the police forces of the UK are doing an increasingly difficult and dangerous job whilst having their funding slashed.

-"The campaign will support the already active #SpyCops conversation and aims to highlight the current lack of progress of the Undercover Policing Inquiry and the granting of anonymity to key police witnesses."
+"Our campaign is to highlight this small and secretive subset of undercover policing that undermines and threatens the very idea of democracy."

 The Lush UK Facebook page has received 19,000 negative reviews, mostly in the past 24 hours.

-The Advertising Standards Authority tweeted to say it is "assessing the complaints" made against the Lush campaign and that the company is currently not under investigation.
+The Advertising Standards Authority tweeted to say it was "assessing the complaints" made against the Lush campaign but that the company was currently not under investigation.

-Others were more sympathetic to Lush, but suggested the intention of the campaign may not be clear to the majority of people.
+Others were more sympathetic to Lush, but suggested the intention of the campaign might not have been clear to the majority of people.

-While the majority of reaction to the campaign has been negative. some on social media were supportive.

 One Twitter user applauded the "brilliant, provocative and brave" campaign.